 More than ever, schools are focusing their curricula on fostering critical thinking skills.
-The movement to the Common Core and other college-and-career ready standards requires students to develop critical thinking, problem solving, and analytical skills.
-They can no longer rely on memorization; instead they need to implement higher order thinking and explain strategies used to solve a problem.
+The movement to the Common Core and other college-and-career ready standards requires students to develop critical thinking, problem-solving, and analytical skills.
+They can no longer rely on memorization; instead, they need to implement higher-order thinking and explain the strategies used to solve a problem.

 Students with strong critical thinking skills tend to have these characteristics: